Call for Abstracts Now Open!

 ALL e-Poster presenters will have the opportunity to provide a brief oral summary of the poster, followed by discussion with the poster discussion facilitators and delegates.
 Posters will be displayed electronically for the duration of the conference.

-Authors of all accepted abstracts will be offered the opportunity of publishing their abstract on-line at the Critical Care Canada Forum website.
+Authors of all accepted abstracts will be offered the opportunity of publishing their abstract on-line at the Critical Care Canada Forum website or in the Canadian Journal of Anesthesia, if the abstract has not previously been published elsewhere.
+Authors will also have the opportunity to decline publication of their abstract should they wish to submit and publish their abstract in another venue.

 Each year, the top abstracts are eligible for the following awards: